 back to top

 How cool is it to wear your own designer clothes?
-Quite cool I think, but not something that most people are likely to be able to afford.
+Quite cool I think, but not something that most people are likely able to afford.
 In Saint Petersburg, however, local designers sell their clothes and accessories for reasonable prices.
-Here is to buying a souvenir that you will actually use!
+Why not buy a souvenir that you will actually use!

 Address: Admiralteysky Canal Embankment, 2